Last Updated On:

-Here are 10 examples that illustrates the power of B2B influencer marketing:
+Here are 10 examples that illustrate the power of B2B influencer marketing:

-Microsoft, a technology leader, partnered with National Geographic for a unique B2B influencer marketing campaign this year.
-They leveraged some of the most famous adventure photographer influencers on Instagram for this.
+Microsoft, a technology brand, partnered with National Geographic for a unique B2B influencer marketing campaign this year.
+They leveraged some of the most famous adventure photographer macro and micro-influencers on Instagram for this.